Homebuilding Insights

 Best Places to Store Holiday Decor

-Once you’ve pared down to the decorations you actually want to keep, picking the right spot to store them is key.
+Once you’ve pared down to the decorations you actually want to keep, picking the right storage spot is key.
 Not all storage areas are created equal.
-The goal is to protect items from temperature extremes, pests, and crushing.
+The goal is to protect items from temperature extremes, pests, moisture, and crushing.

 Closets

-Closets are a go-to option for many homeowners because they are easily accessible and temperature-controlled.
-Just be sure bins and bags aren’t packed so tightly that they get crushed.
+Closets are a go-to option for many homeowners because they’re accessible and temperature-controlled.
+Just be sure bins and bags aren’t packed so tightly that delicate items get crushed.

 Garage